Risi-Arachchige/AWS-IAM-Roles-Policies-Secure-Terraform/README.md

-# How to Setup a Secure AWS IAM User Policies and Role with Terraform
+# How to Setup a Secure AWS IAM User with Policies and Role using Terraform

 This Terraform project demonstrates the configuration of AWS IAM resources to provide secure, limited-access permissions for a user and a role within AWS.
 The configuration includes an IAM user with read-only permissions to EC2, secured access keys, multi-factor authentication (MFA), and a role for trusted access by EC2 instances.